 Beach of El Sablón

-This urban beach has dimensions of about 100 meters long by 42 meters wide, at low tide it…
+This urban beach has dimensions of about 100 meters long and 42 meters wide, at low tide…

 We enter the urban area, we lose the overall perspective but we gain it in details.
 The narrow streets of the old town, in which proliferates the commercial activity of the villa, they give rise to a capricious circuit loaded with motifs and cobblestones in which a customized architecture is inscribed, of fair proportions and respectful with a pampered urbanism.

 We arrived to the laugh, minimal and singular, entering with their boats and their nets in the nerve center of llanisca society.
 A “menina” from Velazquez dressed in llanisca is waiting for us on the main bridge of the town.
-From here to the open sea, a traditional seafaring walk and aquatic activity awaits us.
-In the initial section, boats and seagulls await, the reflections of the town that hugs its estuary with force in a shallower draft.
+From here to the open sea, a walk full of seafaring tradition and aquatic activity awaits us.
+In the initial stretch, the boats and seagulls await, the reflections of the town that embraces its estuary tightly in a shallow depth.

 Water and land seek more depth a little further north, on the way a modern port, restored and protected by a recent iron breakwater.
 From these last walls of the fishing village, that wonderful picture of an infinitely green and blue coast that we had already discovered in our first route along the Paseo de San Pedro.
 And right in this place we already see closely those colors that we guessed from higher.
-They are the bold colors of the Cubes of Memory, that the Basque painter Ibarrola used to rescue the breakwater of his gray existence and turn them into an immense three-dimensional canvas.
+They are the bold colors of the Cubes of Memory, which the Basque painter Ibarrola used to rescue the breakwater from its gray existence and turn it into an immense three-dimensional canvas.
 If we take a walk along the edge of the sea on the way to the lighthouse, along the San Antón promenade we will reach Puerto Chicu beach.
 And a little further, on the outskirts of the urban area, about a 500-meter walk away, the famous Toró beach.

 The Cubes of Memory

-Since the work was inaugurated at the end of 2001, the Memory Cubes have already convened a ...
+Since the work was inaugurated, at the end of 2001, the Cubes of Memory have already called a…

 Wall and architecture of indianos